Gunfight at the O.K. Corral: Events leading up to the Ike Clanton court hearing

 Later in the morning, Ike picked up his rifle and revolver from the West End Corral, where he had deposited his weapons and stabled his wagon and team after entering town.
 By noon that day, Ike was still drinking and once again armed, in violation of the city ordinance against carrying firearms in the city.
 He told anyone who would listen he was looking for Holliday or an Earp.
 At Fly's boarding house where Holliday and his common-law wife Mary Katharine Horony were sleeping, proprietor Mary Fly heard Clanton's threats and banged on Holliday's door.
 Fly told Horony, "Ike Clanton was here looking for [Holliday], and he had a rifle with him."
 Horony woke Holliday and relayed the threat, who replied, "If God will let me live to get my clothes on, he will see me."

 At about 1:00 p.m., Marshal Virgil and his Deputy Morgan Earp found Ike on Fourth Street, still armed, and Virgil pistol whipped him from behind.
 Disarming him, the Earps took Ike to appear before Justice of the Peace A.O.
 Wallace for violating the ordinance.
-Wyatt waited with Clanton while Virgil went to find Justice Wallace so a court hearing could be held.
+Wyatt waited with Ike while Virgil went to find Justice Wallace so a court hearing could be held.

 Ike Clanton court hearing

-While Wyatt waited for Virgil to return with Justice Wallace, witnesses overheard Wyatt tell Clanton, "You cattle thieving son-of-a-bitch, and you know that I know you are a cattle thieving son-of-a-bitch, you've threatened my life enough, and you've got to fight!", Ike Clanton was heard to reply, "Fight is my racket, and all I want is four feet of ground!"
+While Wyatt waited for Virgil to return with Justice Wallace, witnesses overheard Wyatt tell Ike, "You cattle thieving son-of-a-bitch, and you know that I know you are a cattle thieving son-of-a-bitch, you've threatened my life enough, and you've got to fight!", Ike Clanton was heard to reply, "Fight is my racket, and all I want is four feet of ground!"